-- 8 Air conditioning units are to be located within the basement or within the roof structure of the upper most roof.
-Air conditioning units are not to be located on the building facade or on top of a flat roof or terrace, or within private or communal open spaces. - 9 Telecommunication structures are to be located within roof strucutres or basements and not be visible from any street or public domain area. - 10 Balconies that run the full length of the building facade are not permitted. - 11 Balconies are not to project more than 1.5m from the outermost wall of the building facade and be integrated into the overall building design and composition of the elevations. - 12 Blade walls are not to be the sole element used to articulate the facade. - 13 Overhead ducts and services at the basement parking entry are to be concealed and not be visible from the street. - 14 Street corners are to be addressed through the use of architectural elements that give visual prominence to parts of the building facade, such as a change in building modulation, material, colour, roof expression or height. - 15 Building elevations are not to create snorkel windows to any part of the building.
+to the safety of the public

+- 9 Balconies that run the full length of the building facade are not permitted. - 10 Balconies are not to project more than 1.5m from the outermost wall of the building facade and be integrated into the overall building design and composition of the elevations. - 11 Blade walls are not to be the sole element used to articulate the facade. - 12 Overhead ducts and services at the basement parking entry are to be concealed and not be visible from the street. - 13 Street corners are to be addressed through the use of architectural elements that give visual prominence to parts of the building facade, such as a change in building modulation, material, colour, roof expression or height. - 14 Building elevations are not to create snorkel windows to any part of the building.

 Note: Refer to Section A Part 1B Dictionary for definition of snorkel window.
-6C.9 BUILDING STOREYS

-- 1 To ensure that buildings are responsive to the site. - 2 To provide for quality dwelling interior spaces and private open space areas. - 3 To ensure roof articulation, lift overuns and services are incorporated into the allowable building height. - 4 To ensure additional height is available at the ground level to integrate the relationship of the building with the topography.
+- 1 To ensure that buildings are responsive to the site. - 2 To provide for quality dwelling interior spaces and private open space areas. - 3 To ensure roof articulation, lift overruns and services are incorporated into the allowable building height. - 4 To ensure additional height is available at the ground level to integrate the relationship of the building with the topography.